Julie Gonet-Medeville (above) runs the family business with her husband, Xavier.

 For me, Gilette is often among the best wines in the district, challenging the "king" d'Yquem.
 A superbly concentrated wine with freshness and fantastic botrytised flavors like almonds (imho the typical taste for Gilette), acacia honey, mandarine/mandarine peel, orange confit, peach, and honey melon.

 Gilette is quite expensive, but one must understand that the product's cost returns to Gilette earliest 20 years after the harvest (16 years aging + 4 years in bottle before release) because of its specific production method.

 1997 Gilette 95p

 Tasted in April 2017.
 This wine is the newest release from Julie and Xavier Gonet-Medeville.
 Twenty years in concrete vats.
 It tasted like honey essence, fresh and very intense, with the hallmark flavor of the property, grilled almonds, mango, and great acidity.
 Simply stunning!

 1996 Gilette 94-95p

 Tasted twice - last time in April 2019.
 Consistent notes.
-In this vintage grapes were dried by wind (passerilage) and not by huge attack of botrytis.
+In this vintage, grapes were dried by wind (passerilage) and not by a huge attack of botrytis.
 Anyway, it possessed very good sweetness, almond flavour, intensity and concentration, very nice acidity and length.

 1990 Gilette 96-97p